Ali-Script/jajiga/README.md

-Thanks to the front-end developer : https://github.com/KasraMg
+Thanks to the front-end developer, The website looks amazing : https://github.com/KasraMg